pg-endokenta/python_rts/README.md

 This repository provides a simple RTS style game where bots battle on a small grid.
 A FastAPI server runs the game logic and a React front‑end visualises the board.
 Both the back‑end and the front‑end run directly on the host without Docker.

 The development environment requires Python 3.11 and Node.js 20 to be available on your system.
-Python packages are installed using [uv](https://github.com/astral-sh/uv).
+Python packages are installed into a `.venv` virtual environment using [uv](https://github.com/astral-sh/uv).

 ## Usage